diegoarjz/aswpp/README.md

 ## Building

-ASWPP will download and build AngelScript as part of its build process.
+aswpp will download and build AngelScript as part of its build process.

 ```sh
 $ mkdir build